ISSOtm/issotm.github.io/blog/_posts/2022-05-22-prehistorik.md

 Its timing is slightly off, so you may notice some artifacts on the top-left corner of the textbox, and also two columns of subtly glitched text—this is a console revision-dependent bug, as was figured out recently, and the game triggers it by its timing falling on the wrong one of two cycles.
 Gah!

-Where history meets irony here has to do with the demo *[Demotronic](https://www.pouet.net/prod.php?which=7175)*, which was released in 2002 for the GBC, and claims to be the first ever to perform "vertical rester splits" on Game Boy... which *Prehistorik Man* did first, and on the B&W one no less!
+Where history meets irony here has to do with the demo *[Demotronic](https://www.pouet.net/prod.php?which=7175)*, which was released in 2002 for the GBC, and claims to be the first ever to perform "vertical raster splits" on Game Boy... which, as we just saw, *Prehistorik Man* did first, and on the B&W console no less!
 (Though, *Demotronic* does it better.)

 I guess it just goes to show how much this game flew under the radar 😛.